hatchet-dev/hatchet-python-quickstart/README.md

 These are the outputs from preceding steps in the workflow.
 You can view and modify these to understand how data flows through and affects subsequent steps.

-###### Overrides
+###### Playground

 Within each step of your workflow, there is a `context` parameter.
-This parameter features a unique method called `overrides`, which accepts two arguments: a name (as a string) and a value (which must be a primitive data type).
+This parameter features a unique method called `playground`, which accepts two arguments: a name (as a string) and a value (which must be a primitive data type).
 This functionality is designed to dynamically adjust certain aspects of your workflow on the fly.
-When you execute a step in the Playground, Hatchet recognizes any `overrides` you've implemented, enabling you to modify them directly.
+When you execute a step in the Playground, Hatchet recognizes any `playground` you've implemented, enabling you to modify them directly.
 This flexibility is especially useful for fine-tuning specific parameters, such as adjusting prompt instructions or other configurations.

 ###### Debugging